ioncakephper/sk2/website/docs/api.md

 # API

-Learn how to use skelo CLI.
+Learn how to use sk2 CLI.

 ## `-h, --help` option